 Sound Quality & Performance

 Putting the system under review, you’ll find two-inch, front-firing cone woofers at the end of the YAS 108 soundbar.
 The woofers terminate at the bass ports, and there’s also a once-inch dome tweeter for the higher tones and sound.
 And of course, the built in subwoofers in the soundbar are there as well.
-The subwoofers make it have that full digital stereo or surround sound.
+The subwoofer output make it have that full digital stereo or surround sound.

 In our reviews, the performance and sound quality of the Yamaha ATS 1080 soundbar is great considering its price point.
 Whether we played music or watched movies, the soundbar fills in the room nicely with well-balanced volume and tones.